 Aids and adaptions policy

 We recognise that sometimes disabilities or health conditions that restrict mobility can mean that you need some aids fitting or adaptions making to your home to help you to continue to live independently.
+This policy outlines how we can support you to get the aids and adaptions you need.

 Our commitment to you

-Minor aids and adaptions will be funded and carried out by CKH.
-More extensive equipment will be funded by the Disabled Facilities Grant (DFG) from your local authority.
-We will service and maintain your aids and adaptations as required.
+More extensive aids and adaptions will be funded by the Disabled Facilities Grant (DFG) from your local authority.

 We aim to: